karlis-susters/TotallyNotAHospital/README.md

 Artūrs Kovrigo

-as part of team "!(Totally engineers)"
+as part of team "!(Totally Engineers)"